Canada-Australia Consular Services Sharing Agreement

 Secretary of State for External Affairs of Canada

-Memorandum of Understanding between Foreign Affairs and International Trade Canada and the Australian Department of Foreign Affairs and Trade concerning the Sharing of Consular Services
+Memorandum of Understanding between the Department of Foreign Affairs, Trade and Development of Canada and the Department of Foreign Affairs and Trade of Australia concerning the Sharing of Consular Services

-Having regard to the Exchange of Notes of August 7, 1986 constituting an Agreement between the Government of Australia and the Government of Canada concerning the sharing of consular services abroad, and recognizing the similar philosophies underlying the provision of consular services to their respective nationals as well as the benefits flowing from cooperation in consular matters, Foreign Affairs Canada of the Government of Canada and the Department of Foreign Affairs and Trade of the Government of Australia have reached the following understanding on consular services to be provided to their respective nationals, points of service and other applicable conditions detailed below.
+Having regard to the Exchange of Notes of August 7, 1986 constituting an Agreement between the Government of Australia and the Government of Canada concerning the sharing of consular services abroad, and recognizing the similar philosophies underlying the provision of consular services to their respective nationals as well as the benefits flowing from cooperation in consular matters, the Department of Foreign Affairs, Trade and Development of Canada (DFATD) and the Department of Foreign Affairs and Trade (DFAT) of Australia have reached the following understanding on consular services to be provided to their respective nationals, points of service and other applicable conditions detailed below.

 1) In the interest of providing consular protection and assistance to the citizens of Canada and Australia travelling or resident in consular areas specified in the Schedule to this Memorandum of Understanding (referred to as "the specified consular areas") where there is not a consular officer of their own country, the missions of the other country specified in the Schedule of this Memorandum of Understanding (referred to as "the responsible missions:) will extend to the citizens of the other country the consular services specified in paragraph 5 (referred to as "the specified consular services").

-2) Each Department will assume the costs of its own administration including communications, salaries, travel and overtime costs of both headquarters and locally-engaged mission personnel, but will be responsible for the reimbursement to the other Department of funds provided to, or expended on behalf of, consular clients as part of the specified consular services.
+2) Each Department will assume the costs of its own administration including communications, salaries, travel and overtime costs of both headquarters and locally-engaged mission personnel, but will reimburse the other Department of funds provided to, or expended on behalf of, consular clients as part of the specified consular services.
 The Supervising Mission concerned will reimburse the relevant Mission of the other country as soon as possible for the amounts in question.
 Consequently, Departments will not seek reimbursement direct from citizens of the other country.

 3) The Department providing specified consular services will levy fees as required by its own regulations and will retain such fees.